 I don’t know why he chose the Slanted Rice dishes he did.
 He should have gotten yellow curry, sipped a Thai brew al fresco, and watched the sun dip behind Camelback.
-But he has a certain audience to speak to, I guess, and perhaps they don’t like Vietnamese dishes like shaking beef.
+But he has an audience and perhaps his core viewers don’t like Vietnamese dishes like shaking beef.

 Fieri isn’t an idiot.
 He knows frosted tips are out of style.

-His decisions about what to eat, his reactions, and the way he treats people are calculated, and their sum is millions of dollars in his pocket.
+His decisions about what to eat, his reactions, and the way he treats people are calculated, and their sum is good TV.
 The fact that he bursts from the screen with insightful commentary and radiates positivity should be celebrated.
-But there is a danger to being out of places to visit, to nevertheless pumping up the hyperbole until your words burst at the seams, and to reaching a point where, arguably, you aren't providing criticism but something more insipid.
+But there is a danger to being out of places to visit, to nevertheless pumping up the hyperbole until your words dilute, and to reaching a point where, arguably, you aren't providing criticism but something more insipid.
 At bottom, though, it's pretty hard to rag on a dude who, like a dish or not, chooses to be a good guy.
 Which is more than we can say about the people who cover him.

 Slanted Rice.
 6149 North Scottsdale Road; 480 696-3116.